 Electronic Resource Management (ERM) systems: ERM systems usually work in conjunction with a link resolver system, such as Verde and SFX, or 360RM/Intota and 360Link.
 The ERM system manages information associated with the electronic resource, such as licenses and vendor interfaces.

 PQIS resource activations: After all electronic resources are loaded by the migration team, we run an activation process which checks that purchased ProQuest resources are activated in Alma.
+The Migration team uses the customer's PQIS ID.
+Customer may request to not activate these for cutover.

 ILS Electronic Records Duplicated in Link Resolver or Other System